 What's brown, smelly and sucks on plants?
 Brown Marmorated Stink Bugs (BMSBs).
-Like Boxelder Bugs and Asian Ladybird Beetles, these Stink Bugs gather by the hundreds in fall on the exterior walls of homes, working their way indoors in search of winter shelter.
+And what attracts Stink Bugs in your house?
+Like Boxelder Bugs and Asian Ladybird Beetles, these insects gather by the hundreds in fall on the exterior walls of homes, working their way indoors in search of winter shelter.
 And if you squash them, especially indoors, you’ll find out why they got the name Stink Bugs.
-Get the answers to your questions about this stinky pest –from what it looks like to new ways to control it.
+Here answers to your questions about this stinky pest –from what Stink Bugs look like to new ways to keep Stink Bugs away.

 Are there other Stink Bugs besides BMSBs in the United States?

+BMSTs are good travelers.
 Researchers have clocked these stinkers flying up to 1.2 miles per day.
 That's a strong flier in the insect world.
-Most often, Stink Bugs travel by riding the wind –or hitching a ride on tractor trailers or train cargo.
+Most often, they travel by riding the wind –or hitching a ride on tractor trailers or train cargo.

 The insects only manage one generation per year on average in this country, but up to two generations in warmer regions.
 They also can achieve two generations in colder areas when warmer weather patterns prevail.

-Stink Bugs prefer Eastern redbud, mimosa, holly, fruit trees (apple, pear, crabapple, etc.), maple, and magnolia.
+BMSTs feed on a large variety of plants, using their piercing mouthpieces to suck juices from leaves and fruit.
+Their feeding leaves a characteristic cat-faced scarring.
+What attracts stink bugs?
+Brown Marmorated Stink Bugs are especially attracted to Eastern redbud, butterfly bush, mimosa, holly, fruit trees (apple, pear, crabapple, etc.), maple, and magnolia.
 In a typical home garden setting, they like corn, sunflowers, tomatoes, peppers and berry crops.

 New studies show that BMSBs winter in large (more than 24 inches in circumference), dead standing trees with peeling bark, especially oak and locust.
 Removing those trees on wooded lots can help reduce BMSB habitat in areas of intense infestation.